 Leonard Feldman, MD

 Dr. Feldman, Director of the residency program and the director of the Urban Health Internal Medicine track, is board certified in both general internal medicine and pediatrics.
-An assistant professor in the departments of Internal Medicine and Pediatrics and faculty member for over 7 years, he is an associate program director for the Osler Internal Medicine Residency at Johns Hopkins and the Director of the General Medicine Comprehensive Consultation Service.
+An associate professor in the departments of Internal Medicine and Pediatrics and faculty member for over 7 years, he is an associate program director for the Osler Internal Medicine Residency at Johns Hopkins and the Director of the General Medicine Comprehensive Consultation Service.
 Dr. Feldman, a clinical skills specialist, has focused his research on evidence-based medicine and on-line education of medical residents and practicing general internists.
 He is also interested in quality improvement and transitions of care.

 Rosalyn Stewart, MD, MS, MBA